-Survey respondents from the TMT, utilities and outsourcing sectors are most likely to have multiple UK operations, with housing the least.
+Survey respondents from the TMT, finance and outsourcing sectors are most likely to have multiple UK operations, with housing and public sector the least.

-Figure 111: Virtual and stand-alone operations, by vertical market
+Figure 96: Virtual and stand-alone operations, by vertical market

-The following chart shows the current and historical status of multiple-site virtual UK contact centre operations in 2010, 2015 and 2020.
+The following chart shows the current and historical status of multiple-site virtual UK contact centre operations in 2011, 2016 and 2021.

-43% of this year's respondents' centres are part of a multiple-site operation, and as such are potentially part of a larger virtual contact centre structure.
-58% of multi-site contact centres act as part of a full virtual contact centre operation, with a further 13% acting as a part of a partial virtual operation (e.g. in cases where only a few of the overall number of UK operations are linked together).
+47% of this year's respondents' centres are part of a multiple-site operation, and as such are potentially part of a larger virtual contact centre structure.

+63% of multi-site contact centres act as part of a full virtual contact centre operation (the highest figure on record), with a further 17% acting as a part of a partial virtual operation (e.g. in cases where only a few of the overall number of UK operations are linked together).
 This is a significant rise on the results seen 10 years ago.

-Figure 112: Virtual and stand-alone operations, 2010, 2015 & 2020 (multisite operations only)
+Figure 97: Virtual and stand-alone operations, 2011, 2016 & 2021 (multisite operations only)

-There has been a significant drop in the proportion of organisations with a mix of virtual and standalone operations, and a corresponding increase in the proportion of organisations with a single virtual contact centre.
+There has been a significant drop in the proportion of organisations with a mix of virtual and standalone operations in recent years, and a corresponding increase in the proportion of organisations with a single virtual contact centre.